ig3/srf/README.md

 scheduled for review after a longer interval than the time since it was last studied.

+The new interval is the greater of:

+ * config.goodMinInterval
+ * the time since the last review multiplied by config.goodMinFactor
-The Interval is changed by a factor that is a product of the card's ease factor and a global 'correct' factor.
+ * the time since the last review multiplied by the product of config.goodFactor, the card ease factor and the overall correct factor.

+The time since the last review will typically be longer than the last interval because cards are typically not reviewed immediately when they become due.
+For example, after taking a one week break from study, the time since the last review will be at least a week, even for a new card with an interval of only 60 seconds.

+The card ease factor depends on how easy the card is.
+It accommodates the fact that some cards are easier than others and that the ease of a card varies with time.
+It is an exponentially weighted moving average of response values.

+The overall correct factor depends on how easy "mature" cards are to answer.
+It is adjusted to achieve a target percentage of correct answers.

+##### Card Ease

-The card's ease factor is an exponentially weighted moving average of the weighted response values for the card.
+The card ease factor is an exponentially weighted moving average of the weighted response values for the card.
 The weights are 0, 1, 2 and 4 for Again, Hard, Good and Easy respectivley.
 The decay factor is 0.9.

-The ease factor is dominated by performance on recent reviews.
+The card ease factor is dominated by performance on recent reviews.
 Older reviews quickly become insignificant.
 But there is some 'history': the factor is larger for cards that have consistently been Good or Easy and smaller for cards that have consistently been Again or Hard.
 A mix of replies will result in an intermediate ease factor.

-The range of the ease factor is 0 to 4.
+The range of the card ease factor is 0 to 4.
 It is a simple multiplier for the interval.
 If you keep choosing Again, the factor will drop to 0.
 If you consistently click Good, the factor will rise to 2: the interval will double after each review.
 A mix of Good and Hard will result in a factor